-From our inception through June 30, 2015, we have generated limited amounts of revenue from the sales of our products.
+From our inception through September 30, 2015, we have generated limited amounts of revenue from the sales of our products.
 Our ReSure Sealant product received premarket approval, or PMA, from the FDA in January 2014.
-We commenced sales of ReSure Sealant in the first quarter of 2014, have received only limited revenues from ReSure Sealant to date and anticipate only limited sales for the remainder of 2015.
+We commenced sales of ReSure

+Sealant in the first quarter of 2014, have received only limited revenues from ReSure Sealant to date and anticipate only limited sales for the remainder of 2015.
 ReSure Sealant is currently our only source of revenue from product sales.
 We may generate revenue in the future if we successfully develop one or more of our product candidates and receive marketing approval for any such product candidate or if we enter into longer-term collaboration agreements with third parties.
 In September 2013, we entered into a feasibility agreement with a biopharmaceutical company relating to our intravitreal hydrogel-based drug delivery depot.
 Under this agreement, the biopharmaceutical company agreed to pay us up to \$0.5 million under this feasibility study.
 In the event that the agreement is terminated in advance of the achievement of certain milestones, we would be required to refund certain portions of the funding based on the actual work completed or milestones achieved as of the date of termination.
 In the fourth quarter of 2014, the Company completed the task related to the first milestone at which time the \$0.3 million became non-refundable.
 The biopharmaceutical company has indicated that they will not proceed with the second phase of the agreement.
 The Company does not have any further obligations in connection with this agreement.

 In October 2014, we entered into a feasibility agreement with a biotechnology company relating to our intravitreal hydrogel-based drug delivery depot.
 Under this agreement, the biotechnology company has agreed to pay us up to \$0.7 million, of which \$0.3 million was a non-refundable up-front payment due upon contract execution and \$0.4 million will be due upon the achievement of certain milestones.
-We are recognizing the non-refundable, non-contingent up-front payment of \$0.3 million as revenue on a straight-line basis over the twelve-month period in which we are expected to complete our performance obligations.
+Initially, we were recognizing the non-refundable, non-contingent up-front payment of \$0.3 million as revenue on a straight-line basis over the twelve-month period in which we are expected to complete our performance obligations.
+Estimates of this development period involves the evaluation of many assumptions and uncertainties and may change if facts and circumstances change.
+During the third quarter of 2015, management reevaluated and revised the estimated development period from 12 months as of June 30, 2015 to 18 months as of September 30, 2015.
 If and when a contingent milestone payment is earned, the additional consideration to be received will be added to the total expected payments under the contract and recognized as revenue based on the proportional performance methodology.
 In January 2015, we achieved the first milestone under the feasibility agreement triggering a payment due of \$0.3 million.
-As of June 30, 2015, the Company has recognized revenue of \$0.4 million related to this agreement.
+Through September 30, 2015, the Company has recognized revenue of \$0.4 million related to this agreement.